-For internal flow regime an entrance region is typical.
-In this region a nearly inviscid upstream flow converges and enters the tube.
-To characterize this region the hydrodynamic entrance length is introduced and is approximately equal to:
+For the internal flow regime, an entrance region is typical.
+In this region, a nearly inviscid upstream flow converges and enters the tube.
+The hydrodynamic entrance length is introduced to characterize this region and is approximately equal to:

 The maximum hydrodynamic entrance length, at ReD,crit = 2300 (laminar flow), is Le = 138d, where D is the diameter of the pipe.
 This is the longest development length possible.
 In turbulent flow, the boundary layers grow faster, and Le is relatively shorter.
-For any given problem, Le / D has to be checked to see if Le is negligible when compared to the pipe length.
-At a finite distance from the entrance, the entrance effects may be neglected, because the boundary layers merge and the inviscid core disappears.
+For any given problem, Le / D has to be checked to see if Le is negligible compared to the pipe length.
+The entrance effects may be neglected at a finite distance from the entrance because the boundary layers merge and the inviscid core disappears.
 The tube flow is then fully developed.

 To further simplify calculations and enlarge the range of applications, the hydraulic diameter is introduced:

-- Evaluate the necessary pump characteristics (Q-H characteristics) based on the computed pressure drop Δp in order to convey a given maximum flow rate.
+Evaluate the necessary pump characteristics (Q-H characteristics) based on the computed pressure drop Δp to convey a given maximum flow rate.

-Example: Reynolds number for a primary piping and a fuel bundle
+Example: Reynolds number for primary piping and a fuel bundle

 It is an illustrative example, following data do not correspond to any reactor design.

 Pressurized water reactors are cooled and moderated by high-pressure liquid water (e.g.,, 16MPa).
-At this pressure water boils at approximately 350°C (662°F).
-Inlet temperature of the water is about 290°C (⍴ ~ 720 kg/m3).
+At this pressure, water boils at approximately 350°C (662°F).
+The inlet temperature of the water is about 290°C (⍴ ~ 720 kg/m3).
 The water (coolant) is heated in the reactor core to approximately 325°C (⍴ ~ 654 kg/m3) as the water flows through the core.

-The primary circuit of typical PWRs is divided into 4 independent loops (piping diameter ~ 700mm), each loop comprises a steam generatorand one main coolant pump.
+The primary circuit of typical PWRs is divided into 4 independent loops (piping diameter ~ 700mm).
+Each loop comprises a steam generatorand one main coolant pump.
 Inside the reactor pressure vessel (RPV), the coolant first flows down outside the reactor core (through the downcomer).
-From the bottom of the pressure vessel, the flow is reversed up through the core, where the coolant temperature increases as it passes through the fuel rods and the assemblies formed by them.
+The flow is reversed up through the core from the bottom of the pressure vessel, where the coolant temperature increases as it passes through the fuel rods and the assemblies formed by them.